Posted on February 12, 2021

 The language of evolution and selection has been applied (sometimes incorrectly) far outside of Darwin's Origin of the Species, and astronomers talk talk about the evolution of stars, linguists discuss the evolution and extinction of languages, social scientists describe the reproduction and mutation of memes (bits of human culture, such as a particular song or style of dress), and economists discuss evolutionary models of monetary systems.

-on for the influence of Lincoln and Darwin is that they both wrote exceptionally well.
+One reason for the influence of Lincoln and Darwin is that they both wrote exceptionally well.
 Here are some quotes from the two men:

 A man who dares to waste one hour of time has not discovered the value of life. – Darwin